logtail/logtail-dotnet/README.md

   <rules>
     <logger name="*" minlevel="Info" writeTo="logtail" />
   </rules>

 </nlog>
 ```

-... and then use it from your code:
+Then use your NLog logger anywhere in your app:

 ```csharp
 using System;